-The University Academic Conduct Committee is empowered to investigate and adjudicate all cases of suspected breaches of academic integrity.
+The University Academic Integrity Committee is empowered to investigate and adjudicate all cases of suspected breaches of academic integrity.
 This committee will also serve as the record keeper of all academic integrity breaches.
-The University Academic Conduct Committee may, as part of its deliberations, consider a student’s prior breaches of academic integrity on file.
-The University Academic Conduct Committee shall establish and publish by-laws and procedures pertaining to its own operations.
+The University Academic Integrity Committee may, as part of its deliberations, consider a student’s prior breaches of academic integrity on file.
+The University Academic Integrity Committee shall establish and publish by-laws and procedures pertaining to its own operations.

 Procedure for Dealing with Alleged Breaches of Academic Integrity

 Students are responsible for knowing and complying with the academic regulations of the University.
-Each College and School has an Academic Standards Committee that serves as the appeal committee for students requesting exceptions to academic policy.
-A petition obtained from the appropriate dean’s office must be completed and submitted to the dean of the college or school in which the student is enrolled.
-The dean of the college or school, if necessary, forwards the petition to the appropriate Academic Standards Committee.
+The University has one Academic Policies Committee that serves as the appeal committee for students requesting exceptions to academic policy.
+An Academic Policy Appeal may be obtained on the Registrar’s website: https://www.rwu.edu/academics/registrar/registrar-forms.
+Appeals must be completed and submitted to the Center for Student Academic Success.